 Emoji cookie cutters – When we’re making sugar cookies or gingerbread cookies, the cookie cutter step is always a hit with young kids.
 These emoji cookie cutters look so fun!

 Pastry brush – This isn’t specifically made for kids, but my kids love it.
 My toddler loves to just hold it and play with the bristles.
 If you want to use it as it was intended, kids can definitely help with that, too.

 Kid scissors – You probably have kitchen scissors at home, but mine are pretty sharp and I wouldn’t let my young kids use them.
 What if you had some kid scissors that you keep in the kitchen for those times that you want to let them help cut something…like lettuce or herbs?

 Here are a few options if you want to get a whole set instead of individual pieces.
 Any of these sets would make an awesome gift.
 Is there a kid in your life who enjoys pretend cooking with play-doh, or loves making food in their play kitchen?
-Those are future cooks, waiting to be given the chance to cook with you!
+Those are future cooks, just waiting to be given the chance to cook with you.

 Cupcake and decorating set – This set has cupcake making tools for beginner bakers.
 Let their creativity blossom with decorating cupcakes.

 Knife and cutting board set – This set includes two knives, a cutting board, and some recipe cards.
 This would make a great gift!

 Kitchen junior chef set – This 35 piece set looks awesome!
 It has the chef apron and hat along with some helpful tools – cookie cutters, spoon, mixing bowl, and more.

 Intro to baking set – This 17 piece set comes with a rolling pin, a whisk, rubber spatulas, and more.